sirauronmach3/wow-raid-boss-strats/MoP/HoF/GrandEmpressShekZeer.md

   - Jim will be monitoring all the things we were talking about

 ## Phase 2
 During this phase the boss summons 2 types of adds and become immune to damage.
-They come from the left and right in the form of 1 [Reaver](#korthik-reavers-reavers) and 3 [Windblades](#setthik-windblades-windblades) per side.
+Because she is immune to damage, she will always go back into [Phase 1](#phase-1) at the end of this phase.

+The adds come from the left and right in the form of 1 [Reaver](#korthik-reavers-reavers) and 3 [Windblades](#setthik-windblades-windblades) per side.
 One tank will pick up the [Reavers](#korthik-reavers-reavers), the other the [Windblades](#setthik-windblades-windblades)

 The phase lasts until the adds all die or 2.5 minutes, whichever happens first (So, functionally another dps check with mechanics we use to speed it along)